Kingscote Station was built in 1882 by the London Brighton and South Coast Railway.

 The station was known as being one of the quietest stations on the Brighton network, only serving a few local houses with the closest village of Turners Hill about three miles away.
 The station did boast a large timber yard resulting in goods traffic being the most important activity at Kingscote.

-Today, the station boasts colourful flower beds and a children’s playground, and is the pride of the station staff and volunteer groups that look after Kingscote for all to see.
+Today, the station boasts colourful flower beds and a children’s playground and is the pride of the station staff and the Friends of Kingscote (FoK) volunteer group that look after Kingscote for all to see.

 Children’s Play Area

 The only thing that disrupts the tranquil atmosphere of Kingscote Station is the laughter of children playing in the playground.

 The playground is situated behind platform 2, and the perfect place for kids to let off steam.

 The picnic area behind platform 2 is the perfect place to sit with a traditional picnic as you watch the trains steam past.

 Do you fancy an ice cream, snacks or perhaps a drink?
 Grab some refreshments from The Well House alongside the picnic area.